2024 Full Reunion Weekend Schedule

 Dress up for the parade by making your own festive sunglasses, hats, and signs to carry and wear!
 Rain or shine.

-PARESKY STEPS10AM*
+PARESKY STEPS

 Parade of Classes